MCV-2020-M1-Project/Team5/week3/README.md

 ## Q1_W3.py

 It performs the retrieval of the corresponding image.
-To do so, it computes the multiresolution and the text removal.
+To do so, it computes the text and color descriptor ( and also texture , but it is not default).
+Also, it removes the text in order to match the paintings.

+Creates a folder where the .txt with the names of the authors are stored.

 Change path to query: (default 'qsd1_W3') - Line 9